augustofavrearg/augustofavrearg/README.md

 ## Hello

-My name is Augusto, I am an Argentine student of a Bachelor's degree in information systems andBachelor's Degree in Business Administration
+My name is Augusto, I am an Argentine student of a Bachelor's degree in information systems and Bachelor's Degree in Business Administration

 *Currently working as a freelance developer on Fiverr and UpWork [https://es.fiverr.com/augustoramonfav?up_rollout=true]